mondain/red5/flash/trunk/selftest/README.txt

  - You must have a FLV file hosted on that server at http://localhost/selftest/testvid.flv
  - You must ensure your server allows publishing of live streams

 Once that's done, the tests should run successfully.
-Turns out the Red5 media distribution has a test service that does all this.
-Check there for instructions.
+Turns out the Red5 java server trunk has two build targets that are set up for this application:

+1) ant run-tests-systemtest: starts up a red5 test server, and uses this swf file to do an end-to-end system test.
+2) ant run-tests-server: starts up a red5 test server that has a web-application installed at rtmp://HOSTNAME/selftest/ that will provide all the files and APIs that this selftest assumes.